utdata/icj-class/sass/sass-03.md

 ## Make new styles

 Now to write some new Sassy SCSS to fix a couple of things.

+### Text sizes

+- Increase the size of all text, including anchor links, to be `1rem`.

+### Nav link colors

 Add styles that would make the navigation links be the primary color and behave like those in the body, where the underline only shows on hover.

 Selecting these are a bit tricky. [link](https://www.w3schools.com/cssref/sel_link.asp), [hover](https://www.w3schools.com/cssref/sel_hover.asp), [visited](https://www.w3schools.com/cssref/sel_visited.asp) at all separate properties and each one needs to be specified with a [text-decoration](https://www.w3schools.com/cssref/pr_text_text-decoration.asp) property.